DQNEO/chef-monogod-memcached-tt/README.md

-# A Chef CookBook to install MongoDB and Memcached and TokyoTyrant
+# A Chef Repository to install MongoDB and Memcached and TokyoTyrant

 This cookbook will install:
 - MongoDB by 10gen rpm repository